 There is typically no hard deadline, although best to try and time around topical issues or trends.

-Our readers are providers of aged care, home care, community and disability services and interested in information that can help them do their jobs better and easier.
-It is better to provide content that answers some of their challenges will build trust and positive sentiment around you as an expert, which is infinitely more powerful than any sales pitch.
+Our readers are providers of aged care, home care, community and disability services and are interested in information that can help them do their jobs better and easier.
+It is better to provide content that answers some of their challenges and will build trust and positive sentiment around you as an expert, which is infinitely more powerful than any sales pitch.

 Got something to say?